 After dining at Berton al Lago, bed down a minute away in A&K favourite Villa Pliniana, a restored 16th-century palazzo perched at the foot of forested slopes, so close to the water you can almost dip your toe in.
 Alternatively, avoid the hassle of restaurant reservations by choosing a luxury villa in Lake Como complete with personal chef, such as Villa Giuseppina and Villa Balbiano – it’s the ultimate gastronomic indulgence.

 Adrift in Lake Como is a solitary island.
 Isola Comacina rises out of the water in tufts of green leaves, a short boat ride from the coastal commune of Ossuccio.
 Formerly razed to the ground in a medieval battle between the forces of Como and Milan, then cursed by a vengeful bishop, Comacina has thankfully transformed into a quiet island retreat and artists’ residence.
 Stop by the only restaurant here, the Locanda, which serves a rustic menu barely changed in decades.
-Courses consist of simply prepared vegetables, grilled trout, fried and oven-cooked chicken, DOP-certified parmigiano-reggiano and peaches with ice cream.
+Courses consist of simply prepared vegetables, grilled trout, fried and oven-cooked chicken, DOP-certified parmigiano-reggianoand peaches with ice cream.
 The no-frills feast is finished off with a literal flash in the pan; as per tradition, brandy is set alight to exorcise the bad vibes left by the bishop’s curse – then added to sugar and coffee before being served to guests.
 Enjoy the alcoholic heat of this rich tipple as your host recounts the history of the island.
+For an unfettered view of the island, stay at Villa Ausacium.